chancesmith/chance-smith-gatsby-blog/content/blog/design-system-research/index.md

 tags: frontend, development
 ---

-Updated 6/12/21: adding talk out loud video
+Updated 6/12/21: adding talk-out-loud video
 <iframe width="100%" height="315" src="https://www.youtube.com/embed/OaG1ndLQgdc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Frontend work and tools have changed so much in the last 15 years since I started development work.
 In the past couple of years, we've defined *how we work* so we can speak the same vocabulary and deliver consistent results.
 This week, I'm wanting to look at building a CSS styling process our team and our clients' teams can be guided by.